Community Engagement Board

 Board Volunteer Expectations

-- Attend CTB training and board meetings (exceptions will be made for urgent/unforeseen conflicts).
+- Attend CEB training and board meetings (exceptions will be made for urgent/unforeseen conflicts).

 - Be familiar (or willing to learn about) with Highline’s attendance policies, causes to chronic absenteeism, and interventions.